SnBuenafe/LarvaDistModels/README.md

 The repository hosts the subset of data used to generate the boosted regression tree models (in `Data/`), but the raw and complete data can be extracted from their original sources described in __Data__ below.

 ## WORKFLOW
 The scripts are named sequentially.
-To rerun all the analyses, the user would have to go through all the scripts starting from scripts prefixed with `01_`.
+To rerun __all__ the analyses, the user would have to go through all the scripts starting from scripts prefixed with `01_`.
+This requires that the user downloads all necessary data from their original sources (see __Data__ below).

 Note that scripts prefixed with `00_` are preliminary scripts and are called within the subsequent scripts.
 Therefore, there is no need to run them independently.

 ### Summary of the code
-- `01_`: assembles all the predictors and creates seasonal data sets with the larval data
+- `01_`: assembles all the predictors and creates seasonal data sets with the larval data.

+To redo all analyses, make sure all the data are in their respective directories.
+To reproduce the climatology data, download Earth System Model outputs (see __Data__ below) and run the `processModels.sh` and `calculateOceanographicFeats.sh` scripts in `Climatology/`.
+The assembled data frames with all the predictor data and species data are found in `Output/CSV/`.

 - `02_` through `16_`: generate models for all 15 taxa.
 Scripts prefixed with `a_` refer to assembling the necessary data to run the models. `b_` scripts are where the full model is built. `c_` scripts are where the model outputs are restricted to areas where confidence is higher.
 Models are found in `Output/Models/` and model predictions for each taxa are found in `Output/Predictions/`

 - `17_`: assembling model outputs across taxa and saving them as rasters, which can be accessed in `Output/FinalRaster`

 - `18_`: Principal Component Analysis to determine hotspots

 - `19_`: plotting hemispheric seasonality

 - `20_`: generating seasonal taxa richness maps

 - `21_`: plotting model predictions vs predictors

+- `22_`: calculating spatiotemporal dispersion

 ## DATA
 The digitized larval data are found in [(Buenafe et al., 2022)](https://doi.org/10.1038/s41597-022-01528-7).
 The following species were included in this study: